dsync89/reciperr2trakt/README.md

 A no-nonsense program to import Reciperr JSON list (StevenLu List) to your Trakt List.

+See https://dsync89.com/guides/homelab/virtual-live-tv/export-reciperr-list-to-trakt/ for complete tutorial to setting this up.

 Make sure to generate API token from your Trakt account.

 Replace the following variables: